WindJammer6/32.-CTF-Hackathons-Learning-and-Practice-and-CDDC-DSTA-BrainHack-CTF-Hackathon-2025/README.md

 # 32.-CTF-Hackathons-Learning-and-Practice-and-CDDC-DSTA-BrainHack-CTF-Hackathon-2025 🚩🛡️
-This repository stores my learning process about Capture-The-Flag (CTF) Cybersecurity hackahtons, as well as some information about the first CTF hackathon I took part in, the [Cyber Defenders Discovery Camp (CDDC) Defence Science and Technology Agency (DSTA) BrainHack CTF Hackathon 2025](https://www.dstabrainhack.com/activities-cddc).
+This repository stores my learning process about Capture-The-Flag (CTF) Cybersecurity hackathons, as well as some information about the first CTF hackathon I took part in, the [Cyber Defenders Discovery Camp (CDDC) Defence Science and Technology Agency (DSTA) BrainHack CTF Hackathon 2025](https://www.dstabrainhack.com/activities-cddc).
 [Defence Science and Technology Agency (DSTA)](https://www.dsta.gov.sg/) is a statutory board under the purview of the Ministry of Defence of the Government of Singapore.

 <p align="center">
   <img src="https://ctftime.org/media/events/picoCTF_logo_4c.png" width="250"/>